 Sales and Marketing teams have traditionally operated in siloes – communication was minimal and co-operation almost non-existent.
 The conventional wisdom today is that aligning both departments can create the sort of joined-up approach that best lends itself to successful prospect management.

-So let’s take a look at some of the digital marketing tools that are available to bring your sales processes into the 21st Century.
+So let’s take a look at some of the tools you should have in your digital marketing suite to bring your sales processes into the 21st Century.

 The days when we used to send poorly targeted, blanket messages to all contacts within an organisations’ CRM are forever behind us.
 The common image of the ‘spam’ email has no place in our hyper-connected world.
 Today’s tools make it easy to segment your prospect universe and send targeted messages to a small number of individuals; so why am I receiving emails that bear no relation to my job role or specific interests?
 Forget mass-marketing and sending material to all the recipients you have with this ‘scatter-gun’ approach.
 Instead, create specifically targeted material that goes out to an appropriately segmented group of individuals.
 Better to send 10 people something relevant and have 7 expressions of interest than send irrelevant material to 50 people.